R4Y815/autocomplete-frontend/README.md

 This is a simple JavaScript frontend that autocompletes search terms for GitHub **Topics** , bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>

-Upon user selecting/completing the search term, it is sent by a simple Node.js server, [autocomplete-backend](https://github.com/R4Y815/autocomplete-backend), to [Github Search API](https://docs.github.com/en/rest/search).
+Upon user selecting/completing the search term, it is sent by a simple Node.js server, [autocomplete-backend](https://github.com/R4Y815/autocomplete-backend), to [GitHub Search API](https://docs.github.com/en/rest/search).

-Up 100 search results are returned in the browser console as JavaScript objects in an array (`results.data.items`).
+Up 100 search results are returned in the browser console as JavaScript objects in an array (`'results.data.items'`).